eric1foard/quick-budget/README.md

 ### Icebox:
 - To do's - minor
--- Turn jumbotron into a component (can accept props.children for different stuff below title) -- get rid of extra line when collapse sections on budget -- How to organize the CSS?
-One file like current?
-Or split into many?
--- More things that can be turned into components?
+-- get rid of extra line when collapse sections on budget -- More things that can be turned into components?
 - To do's - major
 -- Improve variable naming.